 - Inspect your browser's installed plugins/add-ons/extensions for malware which may be interfering with various browser functions.

-In Chrome, go to the settings menu (upper right icon with 3 lines), click Settings, and click Extensions.
+In Chrome, go to the settings menu (upper right icon with 3 dots), click Settings, More Tools, and click Extensions.

 Investigate each one you don't know using Google to learn about them.

 - Turn on "Hardware acceleration" for your graphics card.
 Some graphic cards only have enough power if Hardware Acceleration is enabled.
-Steps vary by operating system, and can be found searching Google for "hardware acceleration windows [XP, 7, vista, etc.]."
+Steps vary by the operating system, and can be found searching Google for "hardware acceleration Windows [XP, 7, Vista, etc.]."

 - Update your graphics card's drivers if needed.
 This may require the assistance of your IT staff.